-Are you a customer or a partner?
+Are you their customer or a business partner?

-What intentions lie behind an opportunity?
+What intentions lie behind art opportunities?

-Anytime I get an email, DM, or any sort of correspondence that includes an opportunity for me to make money or gain exposure for my art, I ask two questions: How will this benefit the person presenting the opportunity?
-And how will this benefit me?
+Anytime I get an email, DM, or any sort of correspondence that includes an opportunity for me to make money or gain exposure for my art, I ask two questions: How will this benefit the person presenting the opportunity and how will this benefit me?
 And then I assess the person I’m working with to see which of these three categories they fit into: